 Last year, the company acquired CA Technologies, an enterprise software play with a big presence in mainframe applications.
-Broadcom is now reportedly in talks to take over security play Symantec (NASDAQ:SYMC).
+Broadcom has bought security play Symantec (NASDAQ:SYMC).

 On its face, Kellogg (NYSE:K) seems like a safe value play for income investors.
-Shares of the iconic American company trade for just 13x 2020 EPS estimates.
-Kellogg’s dividend yields just over 4%.
+Shares of the iconic American company trade for just 15x 2020 EPS estimates.
+Kellogg’s dividend yields just under 4%.
 K historically has been a defensive stock, providing protection if the broader economy stumbles.

 But K stock is actually dangerous at this point.
 It’s one of many consumer stocks struggling to adapt to a new reality, as I detailed last year.
 Grocers like Kroger (NYSE:KR) are looking to private-label and own brands to protect their thin margins.
 Cereal demand is falling.
 As a result, Kellogg’s earnings are heading in the wrong direction.